-How do you get someone who has never experienced virtual reality to pick up a Google Cardboard or put on a headset?
+How do you get someone who has never experienced virtual reality to pick up a Google Cardboard or put on a VR headset?
 Maybe you don't—at least not immediately.

 Yes, VR is being heralded as the next frontier in advertising, marketing, and storytelling.
 We know global search interest in VR grew nearly 4X over the last year alone.1 But we also know there are still large portions of the population that have never tried it.
 Many are curious and just need the opportunity, but others may be intimidated.
 Maybe it's time to stop simply telling people how much they need to try VR and start finding ways to make it easier to experience.

 With that in mind, Google's Art, Copy & Code teamed up with YouTube creator Matthew Patrick—known to fans as MatPat—earlier this year, just as he was poised to launch and promote his new YouTube Red Originals series.
 MatPat wanted to drive more fans to Game Lab 360, where he and his friends simulate the feeling of being inside video games.
 The series has two components: regular videos, which anyone with YouTube Red can watch on any device, and immersive VR companion pieces, which give fans a chance to experience first-hand what MatPat did in each episode.
-With a Google Cardboard, fans could come along for ostrich jousting, car football, and bomb defusing.
-The content was best experienced in VR using a headset, but we wanted to make it accessible to more people.
+With a Google Cardboard, fans could come along for ostrich jousting, car soccer, and bomb defusing.
+The content was best experienced using a VR headset, but we wanted to make it accessible to more people.

 "I was thrilled to have the opportunity to experiment more with storytelling in VR and introduce this new medium to my fans," MatPat said.
 "It seemed like such an incredible way to bring them along for the journey of the series.
 But we also knew many of my viewers had never tried it."